OathPros/COMP3/source/feedback/notifications.rst

 .. image:: ../img/screenshots/notification.png

-Use notifications to inform users about events in your app that they will be interested in.
+Notifications are used to inform users about events that they will be interested in.
 Examples include:

 * when a download or other long-running operation has finished
-* when a new content item is available, such as a TV series or
+* when a new content is available
 * when a message has been received

 General Guidelines